nlbduy/SuperStore-Retailer-Market-Expansion-Dashboard-PowerBI/README.md

 ## **📝 Data Description**

-- Context: Global Superstore is **a fictional online retailer** that sells office supplies, furniture, and technology products globally.
+- Context: Global SuperStore is **a fictional online retailer** that sells office supplies, furniture, and technology products globally.
 - The dataset includes 3 tables: Orders, Returns, and People
 - Size:
     - Orders: 51290 records